mwpb/idrisCT/README.md

 from the root directory of the repo.

-Otherwise simply use copy the file `definitions.idr` into your project.
+Otherwise simply copy the file `definitions.idr` into the root of your project.

 In either case include using

 ```
-module CategoryTheoryDefinitions
+import Categories
 ```

+immediately after declaring your module.